simonmichael/hledger/hledger/hledger.m4.md

 Note that effects 3 and 4 above end at the end of the directive's file, and will not affect sibling or parent files.
-So if you are relying on them (especially 4) and using multiple files, consider placing your commodity directives in a top-level parent file, where they can influence all the included files.
+So if you are relying on them (especially 4) and using multiple files, placing your commodity directives in a top-level parent file might be important.
-(Though I keep mine in a `YYYY-commodities` child file without trouble.)
+Or, keep your decimal marks unambiguous and your entries well balanced and precise.

 (Related: [#793](https://github.com/simonmichael/hledger/issues/793))